 Similar to the Full Knee Helix (Open), the Adjustable Knee Helix is a full knee compression brace that’s excellent for sprains and injuries including minor sprains to the medial and lateral stabilizing knee ligaments.

 Comfort with compression is achieved for minor meniscus, anterior and posterior knee injuries.
 Posterior pressure is not placed on the patella.
 If you have had surgery on your knee, either an open or laparoscopic procedure, our Full Knee Helix is advised to provide uniform support to the injured tissues.
-If you have been advised to use a support with an opening for the patella, the Adjustable Knee Helix and our Full Knee Helix (Open) are ideal.
+If you have been advised to use a support with an opening for the patella, the Adjustable Knee Helix is ideal.

 If the Helix is being selected to help with management of arthritis pain, the Adjustable Knee Helix is advised because of ease of placement.

 If you need help deciding which Body Helix is the correct for your specific need, please view our blog for more information.

 It is very important to measure at the knee cap in order to get the proper fit.
 Please do not measure your thigh.

 I watched the how to video!
 I am wearing , washing and drying and loving how this brace fits and feels - no more knee pain!

 over all is a good brace..
 I my self believe a little pricey.. when i need to wear.
 Make my back my leg sweat..

 The size is way too small.

 All our compression products have two options available: Max Compression and Ultra Light.
 What’s the difference?